flectra-hq/documentation-user/content/legal/terms/partnership.rst

 3.2 Restrictions
 ----------------
-PARTNER commits to keeping confidentiality of the source code of Flectra Enterprise Edition Apps within its staff.
-Access to the source code of Flectra Enterprise Edition for customers is governed by the Flectra Enterprise Subscription Agreement.
+PARTNER commits to keeping confidentiality of the source code of Flectra Professional Edition Apps within its staff.
+Access to the source code of Flectra Professional Edition for customers is governed by the Flectra Professional Subscription Agreement.
 PARTNER agrees to NOT redistribute this code to third parties without the written permission of FLECTRA.

-PARTNER commits to not offer services on Flectra Enterprise Edition to customers who are not covered by an Flectra Enterprise subscription, even during the implementation phase.
+PARTNER commits to not offer services on Flectra Professional Edition to customers who are not covered by an Flectra Professional subscription, even during the implementation phase.

-Notwithstanding the above, PARTNER commits to wholly preserve the integrity of the Flectra Enterprise Edition code that is required to verify the validity of usage of Flectra Enterprise Edition and to collect statistics that are needed for that purpose.
+Notwithstanding the above, PARTNER commits to wholly preserve the integrity of the Flectra Professional Edition code that is required to verify the validity of usage of Flectra Professional Edition and to collect statistics that are needed for that purpose.